 The majority of Florida residents choose cremation over burial for their end-of-life plan.
-In fact, the Cremation Association of North America (CANA) ranked Florida as No. 2 in terms of both number of annual cremations and highest cremation growth in 2010.
-Over 100,000 individuals were cremated in the state of Florida this year, with a tremendous growth rate of 51.4 percent over the last four years.
+In 2010, the Cremation Association of North America (CANA) ranked Florida as No. 2 in terms of both number of annual cremations and highest cremation growth.
+There has been a tremendous growth rate of more than 50% in the years since.

-Fifty-eight percent of Floridians opted for cremation in 2010, and the number is expected to increase to 65.2 percent by 2016.
+In the 2020 CANA Report, 61-70% of Floridians opted for cremation.
 Along with other large-population states like California and Texas, Florida is driving the trend towards simple, affordable cremation services.

 A number of factors are affecting the growing number of cremations around the country.
 Environmental concerns, cost, and the fact that more people are relocating from their hometowns for jobs and other reasons are major considerations driving the choice of cremation.
 Additionally, the range of options associated with cremation also makes it preferable to traditional burial.
 They include the following:

 While a direct cremation omits the funeral or viewing service, many Floridians choose to pair affordable direct cremation with a cremation memorial.
 This memorial is held either during the cremation service or afterwards, nearby the cremation facility or elsewhere.
 Because the body does not need to be present during the service, a cremation memorial offers families flexibility in where and when to remember loved ones.

 While some families opt to keep their loved ones’ remains in an urn or keepsake, others choose to scatter ashes in a special place.
 Some cemeteries now have dedicated scattering gardens available to their patrons.
 Others choose to have the cremation urn interred at a columbarium where they can visit often and pay their respects.